bstarynk/old-melt-monitor/README.md

 contains a closure used to create a tasklet item created when the process has ended.

+The agenda is persistent.
+In principle, one could persist the state in the evening and restart from it later.

 # What is working?

 Not much, it is pre-alpha software.
 If lucky you might be able to build it.